-This degree is designed for students who plan to transfer to a four-year institution to complete a Kindergarten through Sixth grade or a Middle-Level Education degree.
-This plan is not a guarantee the student will be admitted into a teacher education program at a four-year institution.
+This degree is designed for students who plan to transfer to a four-year institution to complete a Kindergarten through Sixth Grade or a Middle-Level Education degree.
+This plan is not a guarantee the student will be admitted into a teacher education program at a fouryear institution.

-Student see your Academic Advisor for the specific 2+2 plan of study based on the Memorandum of Understanding with the four-year institution to which you will be transferring.
+See your Academic Advisor for the specific 2+2 plan of study based on the Memorandum of Understanding with the four-year institution to which you will be transferring.